Skip to content

 Residence Permits

-The most popular way to get a residence permit for home-seekers in Greece is through the Golden Visa Program, a residency-by-investment program which grants residency, visa-free travel in Europe (for 90 days every 6 months), and family inclusion with a minimum investment of 400,000 Euros.
+You need to apply for a residence permit if you want to live in Greece.
+For non-EU citizens, you first need to get an entry visa, and then a residence permit.
+A common way to get a residence permit for home-seekers in Greece is through the Golden Visa Program, a residency-by-investment program which grants residency, visa-free travel in Europe (for 90 days every 6 months), and family inclusion with a minimum investment of 400,000 Euros.
 More on the Golden Visa here.
+Note that the investment threshold increases to €800,000 in certain regions, with exceptions for €250,000 in specific areas.

-4. Get a Greek Tax Number
+Get a Greek Tax Number

 How Do I Get a Greek Tax Number?

 It is common in Greece to hire an accountant or lawyer when applying for an AFM.
 If you have given an Elxis lawyer power of attorney, we can apply for the tax number on your behalf through our network of verified accountants.
-In this case, you provide us the necessary documents, and we update you when the process is complete.
+In this case, you provide us with the necessary documents, and we update you when the process is complete.

-5. Consider Tax Benefits
+Consider Tax Benefits

 Changing Your Tax Residence to Greece

-6. Plan For Healthcare
+Plan For Healthcare and Private Health Insurance

 Emergencies: For emergency care or ambulances, call the National Center for Emergency Care (EKAV) ambulance: 166.